History of cryptography: Medieval cryptography

 Essentially all ciphers remained vulnerable to the cryptanalytic technique of frequency analysis until the development of the polyalphabetic cipher, and many remained so thereafter.
 The polyalphabetic cipher was most clearly explained by Leon Battista Alberti around AD 1467, for which he was called the "father of Western cryptology".
-Johannes Trithemius, in his work Poligraphia, invented the tabula recta, a critical component of the Vigenère cipher.
+Johannes Trithemius, in his work Poligraphia, invented the tabula recta, now known as the Trithemius cipher, a critical component of the Vigenère cipher.
+He also invented the ave Maria cipher, along with other similar polyalphabetic ciphers.
 Trithemius also wrote the Steganographia.
 Giovan Battista Bellaso in 1553 first described the cipher that would become known in the 19th century as the Vigenère cipher, misattributed to Blaise de Vigenère.

 In Europe, cryptography became (secretly) more important as a consequence of political competition and religious revolution.
 For instance, in Europe during and after the Renaissance, citizens of the various Italian states—the Papal States and the Roman Catholic Church included—were responsible for rapid proliferation of cryptographic techniques, few of which reflect understanding (or even knowledge) of Alberti's polyalphabetic advance.
 "Advanced ciphers", even after Alberti, were not as advanced as their inventors/developers/users claimed (and probably even they themselves believed).
 They were frequently broken.
 This over-optimism may be inherent in cryptography, for it was then – and remains today – difficult in principle to know how vulnerable one's own system is.
 In the absence of knowledge, guesses and hopes are predictably common.

 Cryptography, cryptanalysis, and secret-agent/courier betrayal featured in the Babington Plot during the reign of Queen Elizabeth I which led to the execution of Mary, Queen of Scots.
 Robert Hooke suggested in the chapter Of Dr. Dee's Book of Spirits, that John Dee made use of Trithemian steganography, to conceal his communication with Queen Elizabeth I.

 The chief cryptographer of King Louis XIV of France was Antoine Rossignol; he and his family created what is known as the Great Cipher because it remained unsolved from its initial use until 1890, when French military cryptanalyst, Étienne Bazeries solved it.
 An encrypted message from the time of the Man in the Iron Mask (decrypted just prior to 1900 by Étienne Bazeries) has shed some, regrettably non-definitive, light on the identity of that real, if legendary and unfortunate, prisoner.

 Outside of Europe, after the Mongols brought about the end of the Islamic Golden Age, cryptography remained comparatively undeveloped.
 Cryptography in Japan seems not to have been used until about 1510, and advanced techniques were not known until after the opening of the country to the West beginning in the 1860s.